mk-fg/fgtk/README.rst

 more-or-less persistent listening port.

-Each client negotiates port before exec'ing "ssh -R" command, identifying itself via -i/--ident string (derived from /etc/machine-id by default), and both client/server need to use same -s/--auth-secret to create/validate MACs in each packet.
+Each client negotiates port before exec'ing "ssh -R" command, identifying itself via --ident-* string (derived from /etc/machine-id by default), and both client/server need to use same -s/--auth-secret to create/validate MACs in each packet.